Reimuhakurei2025/Reimuhakurei2025/README.md

 ## Outside of Code

-When I'm away from the terminal:
+When I'm away from my laptop:

 * Listening to various genres of music
 * Enjoying Touhou music and doujin culture